ncsu-landscape-dynamics/pops-core/TECHNICALDEBT.md

 Entries should be removed when resolved.
 Issue from tracker can be optionally linked in an entry.

+## 2018-09-14 - SEID and multiple host handling

+### Add

+- Exposed and Diseased classes should be added (need to think about how to handle in disperse).
+- 3-D array for Susceptible, Exposed, Infected, Diseased classes to handle multiple species up to N.
+- Host-compentency score for handling multiple hosts.

 ## 2018-08-02 - PoPS Model Separation

 ### Add